tbuckley/evals-pwa/src/routes/documentation/+page.md

 }
 ```

 You can store prompts in separate `.txt` files, just reference it using `file:///`.
+Or import multiple with a glob, such as `file:///prompts/*.txt`.

 Unlike Promptfoo, these use [Handlebars](https://handlebarsjs.com/) format instead.
 Test case variables are considered "safe" strings and will not be escaped.